-Chapter Reading Quizzes: (SLO 1) In order to ensure you are reading your text, you are required to complete a 12-question reading quiz over each chapter in the text that we cover.
-The quizzes will comprise 10% of your final grade.
+Reading Terms OR Chapter Reading Quizzes: (SLO 1) In order to ensure you are reading your text before listening to the lectures, each week you are required to submit 5 reading terms from that topic material OR complete a 12-question reading quiz over the material.
+Only one needs to be completed, however you can do both for your own benefit.
+The terms/ quizzes will comprise 10% of your final grade.
+Specific guidelines on the reading terms and quizzes can be found in Content under Assignment Information